-- The sub-fund will invest a minimum 70% of its net assets in sustainable investments. - The sub-fund commits to have a minimum of 80% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will include the identification and analysis of issuers' environmental and social factors, including corporate governance practices within the investment process.
-The Investment Adviser will consider the ESG scores given to the issuers in which the sub-fund invests.
+- The sub-fund will invest a minimum of 80% of its net assets in fixed income securities issued by issuers with a clear and measurable pathway as informed by HSBC Asset Management's proprietary climate transition assessment that supports the economies' transition towards Net Zero - The sub-fund commits to have a minimum of 80% investments that are aligned with the E/S characteristics promoted by the sub-fund - The sub-fund will have a lower carbon intensity, calculated as a weighted average of the carbon intensities of the sub-fund's investments, than the weighted average of the constituents of the Reference Benchmark.

-Issuers considered for inclusion within the sub-fund's portfolio will be subject to Excluded Activities including, but are not limited to:
+Issuers considered for inclusion within the sub-fund's portfolio will be subject to Excluded Activities including but not limited to:

 HSBC Excluded Activities Details Banned Weapons The sub-fund will not invest in issuers HSBC considers to be involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons Controversial Weapons The sub-fund will not invest in issuers HSBC considers to be involved in The production of controversial weapons or their key components.
 Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes.
-Thermal Coal 1 (Expanders) The sub-fund will not participate in initial public offerings ("IPOs") or primary fixed income financing by issuers HSBC considers to be engaged in the expansion of thermal coal production.
-Thermal Coal 2 (Revenue threshold) The sub-fund will not invest in issuers HSBC considers having more than 10% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan.
-Arctic Oil & Gas The sub-fund will not invest in issuers HSBC considers to have more than 10% of their revenues generated from oil & gas extraction in the Arctic region and which, in the opinion of HSBC, do not have a credible transition plan.
-Oil Sands The sub-fund will not invest in issuers HSBC considers to have more than 10% of their revenues generated from oil sands extraction and which, in the opinion of HSBC, do not have a credible transition plan.
-Shale Oil The sub-fund will not invest in issuers HSBC considers to have more than 35% of their revenues generated from the extraction of Shale Oil and which, in the opinion of HSBC, do not have a credible transition plan.
+Expanders The sub-fund will not participate in initial public offerings ("IPOs") or primary fixed income financing by issuers HSBC considers to be engaged in the expansion of thermal coal production.
+(Revenue The sub-fund will not invest in issuers HSBC considers having more than 10% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan.
+Sub-funds will not invest in issuers HSBC considers to have more than 10% of their Arctic Oil & Gas revenues generated from oil & gas extraction in the Arctic region and which, in the opinion of HSBC, do not have a credible transition plan.
+Oil Sands Sub-funds will not invest in issuers HSBC considers to have more than 10% of their revenues generated from oil sands extraction and which, in the opinion of HSBC, do not have a credible transition plan.
+Shale Oil Sub-funds will not invest in issuers HSBC considers to have more than 35% of their revenues generated from the extraction of Shale Oil and which, in the opinion of HSBC, do not have a credible transition plan.
 Tobacco The sub-fund will not invest in issuers HSBC considers to be directly involved in the production of tobacco.
 UNGC The sub-fund will not invest in issuers that HSBC considers to be non-compliant with United Nations Global Compact (UNGC) Principles.
 Where instances of potential violations of UNGC principles are identified, issuers may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio.

-In addition, HSBC apply the PAB Excluded Activities regarding investments in issuers for this sub-fund.
+In addition, HSBC apply the CTB Excluded Activities regarding investments in issuers for this subfund.
 In respect of investments in Green Bonds, the below exclusions will be applied at the level of the green bond proceeds, with the exception of the UNGC and OECD exclusions, which will be assessed at the level of the green bond issuer: